omegalabsinc/omegalabs-anytoany-bittensor/README.md

 - [The Future of A2A](#the-future-of-a2a-)
 - [Incentives](#incentives-)
 - [Acknowledgements](#acknowledgements-)
----

 ## Introduction

 **OMEGA Any-to-Any** is a decentralized, open-source AI project built on the Bittensor blockchain by OMEGA Labs.
 Our mission is to create state-of-the-art (SOTA) multimodal any-to-any models by attracting the world's top AI researchers to train on Bittensor, taking advantage of Bittensor's incentivized intelligence platform.
 Our goal is to establish a self-sustaining, well-resourced research lab, where participants are rewarded for contributing compute and/or research insight.

+**TestNet UID**: 157

 ## Why Any-to-Any? 🧠📚🌃🎧🎥

 - **Multimodal First**: A2A jointly models all modalities (text, image, audio, video) at once, with the belief that true intelligence lies in the associative representations present at the intersection of all modalities.
 - **Unified Fundamental Representation of Reality**: The [Platonic Representation Hypothesis](https://phillipi.github.io/prh/) suggests that as AI models increase in scale and capability, they converge towards a shared, fundamental representation of reality.
 A2A models, by jointly modeling all modalities, are uniquely positioned to capture this underlying structure, potentially accelerating the path towards more general and robust AI.
 - **Decentralized Data Collection**: Thanks to our [SN24 data collection](https://github.com/omegalabsinc/omegalabs-bittensor-subnet), we leverage a fresh stream of data that mimics real-world demand distribution for training and evaluation.
+By frequently refreshing our data collection topics based on gaps in the current data, we avoid the issue of underrepresented data classes (see [this paper](https://arxiv.org/abs/2404.04125) for more discussion on this issue).
+Through self-play, our SN's best checkpoints can learn from each other and pool their intelligence.
 - **Incentivized Research**: World class AI researchers and engineers already love open source.
 With Bittensor's model for incentivizing intelligence, researchers can be permissionlessly compensated for their efforts and have their compute subsidized according to their productivity.
 - **Bittensor Subnet Orchestrator**: Incorporates specialist models from other Bittensor subnets, acting as a high-bandwidth, general-purpose router.
 By being the best open source natively multimodal model, future AI projects can leverage our rich multimodal embeddings to bootstrap their own expert models.
 - **Public-Driven Capability Expansion**: Public demand dictates which capabilities the model learns first through the decentralized incentive structure.